3 Travel Photography Tips for Getting the Best Landmark Shots

 Other famous landmarks may be working buildings or public areas such as the Empire State Building which is a place of work for many or Red Square in Moscow which is a public square and a huge tourist attraction.

-While Instagram will have us believe it is possible to have these locations to yourself, we know this is rarely true.
+While Instagram will have us believe it is possible to have these locations to ourselves, we know this is rarely true.
 Capturing the human element in your image can help tell a story of the place or give us a sense of scale.

 Why spend a lot of time waiting for people to get out of the shot when placing people in it can often tell a better story.